CITY CONSIDERS UPDATE TO ZONING ORDINANCE

 For the convenience of residents the City’s Planner will be available on Monday, November 9th from 4 – 7 p.m. at City Hall to discuss the changes being proposed in the ordinance.
 This is a drop-in event for residents who want to ask questions or make comments on the ordinance.
 A summary of the proposed changes can be found here.

 The last complete redraft of the ordinance was in 1988.
 Since then the Michigan Planning and Zoning Enabling Act has been amended and the City’s Master Plan has been updated at least three times.
-The City’s planner, Carlisle Wortman Associates, and the City Attorney recognized that the ordinance needed to be updated to make it consistent with state statues and zoning best practices.
+The City’s planner, Carlisle Wortman Associates, and the City Attorney recognized that the ordinance needed to be updated to make it consistent with state statutes and zoning best practices.
 They also realized that streamlining and reorganizing the ordinance would make it more user-friendly and easier to understand.

 As part of the comprehensive ordinance rewrite, the City held six focus groups over the summer to get feedback on selected topics being considered.
 In total, 412 invitations were sent out and 30 people participated in the focus group discussions.
 Feedback from the participants was presented to the Planning Commission in September and a final draft of the ordinance was prepared and is now available to review.